Certificate templates

 If the registry key value is 0 and the certificate contains an DNS value (normally for a machine account), the KDC splits the user and the domain part, i.e. user.domain.local becomes user and domain.local.
 The domain part is validated against the Active Directory domain, and the user part is validated adding a $ at the end, and searching for an account with a corresponding sAMAccountName.

-Schannel mapping
+Schannel authentication

 During Kerberos authentication, the certificate mapping process will call the CertificateMappingMethods registry key.
 This key can be a combinaison of the following values: